Asymptotic analysis of the linearized Boltzmann collision operator from angular cutoff to non-cutoff: Nonlinear Boltzmann equation in the perturbation framework

 \section{Nonlinear Boltzmann equation in the perturbation framework}

-In this section, we will give the proof to Theorem \ref{main3}, that is, the global well-posedness, global dynamics and global asymptotic formula for the Boltzmann equation with and without angular cutoff in the close-to-equilibrium setting.
-We divide the proof into three parts.
-The first two parts consider the global well-posedness and dynamics for the equation.
-The third part deals with the global asymptotic formula which describes the limit that $\epsilon$ goes to zero.
+In this section, we will prove Theorem \ref{main3}.
+In subsection 4.1, we establish global well-posedness and propagation of regularity for the Boltzmann equation \eqref{linearizedBE}.
+In subsection 4.2, we derive global dynamics by using Proposition \ref{propODE}.
+Subsection 4.3 is devoted to the global asymptotic formula which describes the limit that $\epsilon$ goes to zero.